Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: Related work

 As indicated in Section \ref{gencheck}, the order of Lie derivatives needed to check invariants is an important factor in the complexity of the algorithms from \cite{LiuZZ11,GhorbalSP14,Boreale20,WangCXZK21,GhorbalS22}.
 The best upper bound known is doubly exponential in the number of variables \cite[Thm.
 4]{novikov1999trajectories}, but both \cite{GhorbalS22} and \cite{novikov1999trajectories} suggest this is overly conservative.
 This intuition is consistent with our discussion in Section \ref{check}, where Theorem \ref{radinvartest} collapses invariance checking to a single round of radical ideal membership testing (assuming a radical ideal that defines a totally real variety; we argued that this should almost always hold).
 Whether or not the worst-case complexity is greater than singly exponential, it is necessarily considerable since generating algebraic invariant sets is NP-hard \cite[p.
 289]{GhorbalP14}.)

 In another direction, Section \ref{rgabds} demonstrates that the complexity of RGA is nontrivial to analyze.
-While degree bounds for RGA have not previously appeared, upper bounds on the \emph{order} of intermediate and output differential polynomials have been worked out \cite{GolubitskyKMO08,GustavsonOP18}.
+Upper bounds on the \emph{order} of intermediate and output differential polynomials were worked out in \cite{GolubitskyKMO08,GustavsonOP18}.
 The order bounds on RGA from \cite{GolubitskyKMO08} amount to $n!$ for ODEs of the form $\mathbf{x'} =\mathbf{f}(\mathbf{x})$ in $n$ variables.
 However, this result is excessive for $\rgaexp$ because we differentiate at most $n$ times.
 Moreover, in $\rgaexp$ we only handle differential polynomials of order at most 1 since we use the explicit form to substitute nondifferential polynomials for proper derivatives.

 Degree bounds for differential characteristic sets appear in \cite[Thm.
 5.48]{simmons_towsner}, but these are again excessive for our situation.